The Texts

 It does not prescribe interpretation.

-In this way, it functions as the operational counterpart to the Standards Manual — not defining the system, but describing how life inside it is lived.
+In this way, it functions as the operational counterpart to the Standards Manual—not defining the system, but demonstrating how it is lived in practice.